Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Abstract

 \section{Abstract}

-The characteristic feature of inverse problems is their instability with respect to data perturbations.
+Inverse problems are at the heart of many practical problems such as medical image reconstruction or non-destructive evaluation.
+A characteristic feature of inverse problems is their instability with respect to data perturbations.
 In order to stabilize the inversion process, regularization methods have to be developed and applied.
-In this work we introduce and analyze the concept of filtered diagonal frame decomposition which extends the standard filtered singular value decomposition to the frame case.
-Frames as generalized singular system allows to better adapt to a given class of potential solutions.
-In this paper, we show that filtered diagonal frame decomposition yield a convergent regularization method.
-Moreover, we derive convergence rates under source type conditions and prove order optimality under the assumption that the considered frame is a Riesz-basis.
+In this paper, we introduce and analyze the concept of filtered diagonal frame decomposition, which extends the classical filtered singular value decomposition (or spectral filtering) to the case of frames.
+The use of frames as generalized singular systems allows for a better adaption to a given class of potential solutions of the inverse problem.
+This is also beneficial for problems where the SVD is not available analytically.
+We show that filtered diagonal frame decompositions provide convergent regularization methods.
+Moreover, we derive convergence rates under source conditions and prove order optimality when the frame under consideration is a Riesz basis.
+Our analysis applies to unbounded and bounded forward operators.
+As a practical application of our tools we study filtered diagonal frame decompositions for inverting the Radon transform as an unbounded operator on $L^2(\R^2)$.